dscardoso/dscardoso.github.io/_pages/about.md

 # Selected work in progress

-- **Measuring the sensitivity of oil companies' reserves to the oil price**, _with Saraly Andrade de Sá and Julien Daubanes_
+Measuring the sensitivity of oil companies' reserves to the oil price :  _with Saraly Andrade de Sá and Julien Daubanes_

-- **The effects of a targeted price ceiling on crude oil exports in the Hotelling model**, _with Stephen Salant and Julien Daubanes_
+The effects of a targeted price ceiling on crude oil exports in the Hotelling model :  _with Stephen Salant and Julien Daubanes_

-- **The consequences of royalty relief programs in the oil industry**, _with Julien Daubanes, Saraly Andrade de Sá, Erik Katovich, and Pritam Saha_
+The consequences of royalty relief programs in the oil industry :  _with Julien Daubanes, Saraly Andrade de Sá, Erik Katovich, and Pritam Saha_

-- **Fuel cost pass-through in commercial aviation**, _with Yongjoon Park_
+Fuel cost pass-through in commercial aviation
+:  _with Yongjoon Park_

-- **Welfare Analysis in the SIMPLE Model** _with Thomas Hertel_
+Welfare Analysis in the SIMPLE Model
+:  _with Thomas Hertel_

-- **A global agricultural supply-demand-climate-trade model calibrated to Baseline**, _with Manuel Jimenez, Maros Ivanic, and Noé Nava_
+A global agricultural supply-demand-climate-trade model calibrated to Baseline :  _with Manuel Jimenez, Maros Ivanic, and Noé Nava_

 # Publications